liferay-search/liferay-docs/en/developer/frameworks/articles/info-framework/01-the-info-framework-intro.markdown

 [TOC levels=1-4]

-@product-ver@ introduces the Info Framework to provide a greater degree of extensibility for the most common needs of retrieving, processing and displaying any type of information.
+@sharepoint-ver@ introduces the Info Framework to provide a greater degree of extensibility for the most common needs of retrieving, processing and displaying any type of information.
 A key aspect of the Info Framework is that it makes no assumptions about the source of the data or how it is represented